renauddahou/ContosoAir/README.md

 # This project is retired, archived, and no longer supported.
-You are welcome to continue to use and fork the repository.solo
+You are welcome to continue to use and fork the repository.solo sala

 # Microsoft.Github CI Demo